A Pipeline Built With Purpose

 Additional Autoimmune Disease: Phase 2 trial to be conducted by Q32 Bio to evaluate ADX-914 in a second autoimmune disease.

 Horizon has an option to acquire ADX-914 from Q32 Bio on pre-negotiated terms through the completion of Phase 2 clinical trials.

 Exclusive collaboration to develop novel, multi-specific fusion protein based therapies for autoimmune and inflammatory diseases.

 Next-Gen Uncontrolled Gout

-Clinical trials are essential to the research and development process.
-People who participate in clinical trials play a vital role in helping physicians and investigators understand how an investigational medicine may safely and effectively treat a specific disease or condition.
+Clinical trials are essential to the research and development process and play a vital role in helping physicians and investigators understand how an investigational medicine may safely and effectively treat a specific disease or condition.